DioneProtocol/odyssey-tooling-sdk-go/README.md

 	"time"
 )

-// Creates a Subnet Genesis, deploys the Subnet into Fuji Network using CreateSubnetTx
+// Creates a Subnet Genesis, deploys the Subnet into Testnet Network using CreateSubnetTx
 // and creates a blockchain in the Subnet using CreateChainTx func DeploySubnet() {
 	subnetParams := getDefaultSubnetEVMGenesis()